Why CredScore exists

 Who's behind it

-Built from outside the industry
+Built outside the incumbent tooling

-What that means for the product
+What the product is

-9,200 lines of deterministic scoring logic.
+Deterministic scoring logic.
 No machine learning.
 No black boxes.
-Every output traces back to specific on-chain signals an analyst can see, question, and document.
-Every score is something they can defend in a review.
+Six chains supported today: Ethereum, Tron, Base, Arbitrum, Optimism, and Polygon.
+Every score is something an analyst can defend in a review.

-How I think about the product
+How the product evolves

 Never finished.
 Always revised.